- The Resort

 P.O.
 Box 720 St. John,

 With over half of the island preserved under the national park system, St. John is the least commercial of the three USVI islands.
-In the shade of sea grape trees and coconut palms, its white sands conjure the perfect setting for Caribbean destination weddings, resort honeymoons, family gatherings and unforgettable vacations.
+In the shade of sea grape trees and coconut palms, its white sands conjure the perfect setting for Caribbean destination weddings, island honeymoons, family vacations and unforgettable romantic escapes.

 Local Currency: U.S. Dollar